-Universal milling machines are milling based machine tools that use spinning cutting tools driven by milling spindles to remove materials as it advances a tool into one or several work pieces under the control of a computer numerical control system.
+Universal milling machines are milling based machine tools that use spinning cutting tools driven by milling spindles to remove materials as it advances a tool into one or several workpieces under the control of a computer numerical control system.
 Different from conventional milling machines, universal milling machines are much more versatile in regard to the machining capacity as well as the phase processing.

-The concept of CNC universal milling is derived from traditional CNC milling machines, or say, programmed CNC milling machineries.
-That is, there is a blur line in between whether a milling-based machine is a mere milling machine or one universal milling machine.
+The concept of CNC universal milling is derived from traditional CNC milling machines, or say, programmed CNC milling machinery.
+That is, there is a blurred line in between whether a milling-based machine is a mere milling machine or one universal milling machine.
 There exists a wide spectrum of milling-based cutting machinery.
 Conventional manual milling machines stand at the one end of the spectrum and multiple axis universal milling machines with automation system equipment stand at the other end.
 The gradient tells how time passed and how the milling technology progresses with the various inventions involving different kinds of machining processes.

-So, inside the universal milling machines, the box in box guide ways are normally be replaced by linear guides and the spindles are of higher torque forces rather than high speed but lower torque counterparts.
-Only with the higher torque, can the machine do more versatile multi tasking machining without further vibration.
+So, inside the universal milling machines, the box-in-box guideways are normally be replaced by linear guides and the spindles are of higher torque forces rather than high speed but lower torque counterparts.
+Only with the higher torque, can the machine do more versatile multi-tasking machining without further vibration.

 IMTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our IMTS Experts will happily help you with your questions.